bhavdipzala/Employee_Salaries_Analysis_Using_MySQL/README.md

 # Salary Analysis of Employees in San Francisco City Using MySQL

-### Overview
+### Overview and Objective
-The Repository contains an SQL project based on a dataset of employees' salaries in San Francisco City.
-The dataset, sourced from Kaggle, includes salary information for over 149,000 employees and features the following columns:
+The project involves writing an SQL script to perform various SQL queries using MySQL to analyze and gain insights from a dataset containing around 149,000 employees' salaries data in San Francisco City.
+The dataset was obtained from the Kaggle: [SF_Salaries](https://www.kaggle.com/datasets/kaggle/sf-salaries) site and can be accessed from the [Dataset.csv](docs/dataset.csv) file.
+The analysis addresses a range of problem statements outlined [below](#Problem-Statements-and-Queries-Addressed), aimed at understanding employee compensation, its distribution, and various job titles.

+### Dataset Description
+The dataset includes the following columns:
-* **Id**: Unique identifier for each employee
+- `Id` Unique identifier for each employee
-* **EmployeeName**: Name of the employee
-* **JobTitle**: Title of the employee's job
-* **BasePay**: Base salary of the employee
-* **OvertimePay**: Overtime pay of the employee
+- `EmployeeName`
+- `JobTitle`
+- `BasePay` Base Salary
+- `OvertimePay`
-* **OtherPay**: Other forms of compensation
+- `OtherPay` Other forms of compensation
-* **Benefits**: Employee benefits
+- `Benefits` Employee benefits
-* **TotalPay**: Total compensation (BasePay + OvertimePay + OtherPay)
+- `TotalPay` Total compensation (BasePay + OvertimePay + OtherPay)
-* **TotalPayBenefits**: Total compensation including benefits
+- `TotalPayBenefits` Total compensation including benefits
-* **Year**: Year of salary data
+- `Year` Year of salary data

-### Objective
-The primary objective of this project is to perform various SQL queries to analyze and gain insights from the salary dataset.
-The analysis was carried out using MySQL and addresses a range of problem statements outlined below, aimed at understanding employee compensation, its distribution, and various job titles.

 ### Problem Statements and Queries Addressed